marcoaaz/cube_converter/README.md

 - I had in mind:
   - Cloud implementation with more cores
   - Using Bio-Formats, the software can support many more light microscopy light microscopy [formats](https://docs.openmicroscopy.org/bio-formats/5.8.2/supported-formats.html), e.g., CZI from Zeiss [AxioScan Geo](https://www.zeiss.com/microscopy/en/products/imaging-systems/axioscan-7.html) (Zeiss Microscopy).
 A first step has been taken by Dr. Nicholas Condon with his [ReMInD](https://github.com/NickCondon/ReMInD/) software for metadata extraction.
+  - Implementation of Cube Converter for compatibility with a routine using the 3D printed [PyAutoStage](https://sites.google.com/msu.edu/piautostage/home) ([Steiner and Rooney, 2021](https://doi.org/10.1029/2021GC009693)).
   - Continue the implementation of ray tracing using the Pipeline for optic-axis mapping (POAM) [(Acevedo Zamora et al., 2024)](https://onlinelibrary.wiley.com/doi/10.1111/jmi.13284)

 If you are programmer, please support us translating the program for compilation in Mac OS and Linux.